Census of Antique Works of Art and Architecture Known in the Renaissance: Publications

-Since 1999, the Census annually publishes the multilingual periodical Pegasus – Berliner Beiträge zum Nachleben der Antike.
-The journal serves as a forum for all disciplines concerned with the reception of antiquity and broadens the view to all post-antique periods.
-In addition, research results emerging directly from the work with the Census database are presented here.
+From 1999 to 2020, the Census published the multilingual periodical Pegasus – Berliner Beiträge zum Nachleben der Antike.
+The journal offered a forum for all disciplines concerned with the reception of antiquity and was concerned with all post-antique periods.
+In addition, it presented research results emerging directly from the work with the Census database.

-Furthermore, the book series Cyriacus – Studien zur Rezeption der Antike is edited by the Census together with the Winckelmann Society (Stendal) and the Winckelmann Institute of Classical Archeology at Humboldt University of Berlin.
-It serves as a publication platform for conference proceedings and monographs.
+The book series Cyriacus – Studien zur Rezeption der Antike was edited by Arnold Nesselrath while Director of the Census.
+During this time Cyriacus was published as a collaboration of the Census, the Winckelmann Society (Stendal), and the Winckelmann Institute of Classical Archeology at the Humboldt University of Berlin.